-🔍 Decimal to Percentage Converter
+Decimal to Percentage

-Converting between fractions, decimals, and percents is easier when you simplify the fraction first, then multiply by 100 for the percent form.
+For decimal to percentage, converting between fractions, decimals, and percents is easier when you simplify the fraction first, then multiply by 100 for the percent form.

 Decimals to percents.
 Scientific and spreadsheet values often store a rate as a plain decimal—0.075 for seven and a half percent, 1.25 for one hundred twenty-five percent—while homework, signage, and policy text prefer the “%” form.
 Multiply the decimal by 100 and attach the percent symbol, or think of moving the decimal point two places to the right when the quantity truly represents a fraction of one whole.

-This page is only for format translation, not for “increase 200 by 15%” arithmetic.
+This page is only for format translation , not for “increase 200 by 15%” arithmetic.
 Those jobs stay in the basic cluster so each URL matches one dominant intent.
 Repeating decimals (such as one-third) may need rounding; the calculator shows a practical precision for display.

 Enter a decimal below to see the equivalent percent.
-To go the other direction—from a percent label to a decimal multiplier—use percentage to decimal.
-If you are starting from a numerator and denominator instead, use fraction to percentage.
+To go the other direction—from a percent label to a decimal multiplier—use percentage to decimal .
+If you are starting from a numerator and denominator instead, use fraction to percentage .

 Enter a decimal number (e.g., 0.5, 1.25, etc.)